rmcong/RRNet_TGRS2021/README.md

 ```

 * You can find the results in the `'Outputs/Outputs_GR'` folder.
-* You can use a script to resize the results back to the same size as the original RGB-D image,  or just use the results with a size of 224*224 for evaluations.
+* You can use a script to resize the results back to the same size as the original image,  or just use the results with a size of 224*224 for evaluations.
 We did not find much differences for the evaluation results.